ryancdickson/chromerootprogram/content/policy-archive/policy-version-1-1.md

 ## Archive Notice

 <p><strong><span style="color:#FF0000">IMPORTANT:</span></strong> This page is
  retained for historical purposes only.

-Version 1.1 of the Chrome Root Program Policy was superseded by Version <a href=/Home/chromium-security/root-ca-policy/policy-archive/version-1-2/>1.2</a> on September 1, 2022.
+Version 1.1 of the Chrome Root Program Policy was superseded by Version [1.2](./policy-version-1-2.md) on September 1, 2022.

 For the latest version of the Chrome Root Program Policy, see <a href="https://g.co/chrome/root-policy">https://g.co/chrome/root-policy</a>.</p>

 ## Introduction
 Google Chrome relies on Certification Authority systems (herein referred to as “CAs”) to issue certificates to websites.
 Chrome uses these certificates to help ensure the connections it makes on behalf of its users are properly secured.
 Chrome accomplishes this by verifying that a website’s certificate was issued by a recognized CA, while also performing additional evaluations of the HTTPS connection's security properties.
 Certificates that are not issued by a CA recognized by Chrome, or by a user's local settings, can cause users to see warnings and error pages.

 Because of the CA's critical role in facilitating secure HTTPS connections, Chrome must ensure the CAs who issue certificates are operated in a consistent and trustworthy manner.
 Chrome refers to a list of root certificates from CAs that have demonstrated why continued trust in them is justified.
 This list is known as a “Root Store”.

 Historically, Chrome has integrated with the Root Store provided by the platform on which it is running.
 Beginning in Chrome 105, Chrome will begin a platform-by-platform transition from relying on the host operating system’s Root Store to its own on Android, Chrome OS, Linux, Windows, and macOS.
 Apple policies prevent the Chrome Root Store and corresponding Chrome Certificate Verifier from being used on Chrome for iOS.
 This change will allow Chrome to become more secure and promote consistent user and developer experiences across platforms.
 This page will be updated in the future with the specific order and timing of the transition to the Chrome Root Store.

 The sections below describe the Chrome Root Program: the policies and requirements for CAs to have their certificates included in a default installation of Chrome, and outlines the initial transition to the Chrome Root Store.

 For CA operators that already participate in other public Root Programs, such as the [Mozilla Root Program](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/), many of these requirements and processes should be familiar.

 ### Additional Information
 If you’re a Chrome user experiencing a certificate error and need help, please see [this support article](https://support.google.com/chrome/answer/6098869?hl=en).

 If you’re a website operator, you can learn more about [why HTTPS matters](https://web.dev/why-https-matters/) and how to [secure your site with HTTPS](https://support.google.com/webmasters/answer/6073543).
 If you’ve got a question about a certificate you’ve been issued, please contact the CA operator that issued it.

 If you're responsible for a CA that only issues certificates to your enterprise organization, sometimes called a "private" or "locally trusted" CA, the Chrome Root Program policy does not apply to or impact your organization’s use cases.
 Enterprise CAs are intended for use cases exclusively internal to an organization (e.g., a TLS certificate issued to a corporate intranet site).

 Though uncommon, websites can also use certificates to identify clients (e.g., users) connecting to them.
 Besides ensuring it is well-formed, Chrome passes this type of certificate to the server, which then evaluates and enforces its chosen policy.
 The policies on this page do not apply to client authentication certificates.